ibm-cloud-docs/containers/vpc_lbaas.md

     ```
     {: screen}

-2. Create a DNS subdomain for the load balancer hostname.
+2. Create a custom or IBM-provided DNS subdomain for the load balancer hostname.
+    - **Custom domain**: Provide your own custom domain and give it an alias by specifying the load balancer hostname as a Canonical Name record (CNAME).
+        1. Register a custom domain by working with your Domain Name Service (DNS) provider or [{{site.data.keyword.cloud_notm}} DNS](/docs/dns?topic=dns-getting-started).
+        2. Define an alias for your custom domain by specifying the load balancer hostname as a Canonical Name record (CNAME).

-    * **IBM-provided subdomain**: Use `nlb-dns` commands to generate a subdomain with a TLS certificate for the VPC ALB hostname. {{site.data.keyword.cloud_notm}} takes care of generating and maintaining the wildcard TLS certificate for the subdomain for you.
+    - **IBM-provided subdomain**: Use `nlb-dns` commands to generate a subdomain with a TLS certificate for the VPC ALB hostname. {{site.data.keyword.cloud_notm}} takes care of generating and maintaining the wildcard TLS certificate for the subdomain for you.
         1. Create a DNS subdomain and TLS certificate.
             ```
             ibmcloud ks nlb-dns create vpc-gen2 --cluster <cluster_name_or_id> --lb-host <vpc_lb_hostname> --type (public|private)
             ```
             {: pre}
         2. Verify that the subdomain is created.
 For more information, see [Understanding the subdomain format](/docs/containers?topic=containers-loadbalancer_hostname#loadbalancer_hostname_format).
             ```
             ibmcloud ks nlb-dns ls --cluster <cluster_name_or_id>
             ```
             {: pre}

             Example output:
             ```
             Subdomain                                                                               Load Balancer Hostname                        Health Monitor   SSL Cert Status           SSL Cert Secret Name mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-south.containers.appdomain.cloud     ["1234abcd-us-south.lb.appdomain.cloud"]      None             created                   <certificate>
             ```
             {: screen}

-    * **Custom domain**: Provide your own custom domain and give it an alias by specifying the load balancer hostname as a Canonical Name record (CNAME).
-        1. Register a custom domain by working with your Domain Name Service (DNS) provider or [{{site.data.keyword.cloud_notm}} DNS](/docs/dns?topic=dns-getting-started).
-    2. Define an alias for your custom domain by specifying the load balancer hostname as a Canonical Name record (CNAME).

 3. If you created a subdomain for a public VPC ALB, open a web browser and enter the URL to access your app through the subdomain.
 If you created a subdomain for a private VPC ALB, you must be [connected to your private VPC network](/docs/vpc?topic=vpc-vpn-onprem-example) to test access to your subdomain.